-Capital distributed as per predefined standards helps in financial risk management as the lender restrains unjustified asset expansion and banks hold deposits that help institutions at the time when they fail to perform in business.
+Capital distributed per predefined standards helps in financial risk management.
+The lender restrains unjustified asset expansion, and banks hold deposits that help institutions when they fail to perform in business.

 Such deposits help to reduce potential moral hazards.